choresh/nestjs-query-simple-website/docs/playWithTheAdvancedDemo.md

 ---

 # Play with the advanced demo app
-Let's discover some advanced capapilities of **'nestjs-query-simple'**.
+Let's discover some advanced capabilities of **'nestjs-query-simple'**.

 ## Getting Started